esl/bryan_cb_sf_2020_talk/readme.md

 * Slinging code for 20 years. [^brag_list]
 * Writing Elixir for about 5 years now (and loving it).
-* Widely regarded as having a bad attitude.
 * Built 52 slides so we'll have to move fast.

 [^brag_list]: Perl, VB, C, C++, PHP, Python, Java, Scala, Javascript, Actionscript, Erlang, Shell, Ansible, Zsh, AWK, Sed, etc, 😴